 Already qualified dog behaviour professionals can enrol for specific units, tailored individually to fit with their previous studies, in order to gain the diploma as part of their continuing professional development.

 You can also study for a Certificate in Emotional Healing for Dogs, which combines Bach Flower remedies and behaviour therapy, either independently of the diploma course or alongside this.

 The ISCP is a registered college and training provider which is internationally approved by the CMA and The Association of INTO Dogs.
-The school is also approved and listed as a training provider by LANTRA, the Sector Skills Council for the land-based and environmental sector, and is listed on the Courses Plus training directory.
+The school is also listed on the Lantra Courses Plus training directory.

-There are two options for studying with The ISCP.
-You can choose to take a step-by-step approach and study up to your particular area of interest through the modules option that is explained on this website, or you can enrol for the full 17 unit Diploma course which will enable you to qualify as a Canine Psychologist.
+There are three options for studying with The ISCP.
+You can enrol for the full 17 unit Diploma course which will enable you to qualify as a Canine Behaviour Practitioner.
+You can take a step-by-step approach and study up to your particular area of interest through the modules option that is explained on this website.
+Or, if your interest is in complementary therapies, you can enrol for the Emotional Healing for Dogs: Bach Flower Remedies and Behaviour Therapy course.

 The ISCP teaches and promotes only positive methods of working with dogs.
 Dogs are considered to be our best friends, and your study through the ISCP courses will enable you to form deeper bonds with the dogs in your care.

 The ISCP is a member of the Dog Welfare Alliance.